 - No Celebrities Were Harmed: The head German engineer of NASA and the "Soviet Chief Designer" are meant to be portrayals of Wernher Von Braun and Sergei Korolev respectively.
 Although in Korolev's case, not knowing or revealing his name would've been Truth in Television, since his identity was a state secret until his death, while Von Braun was literally a celebrity in America thanks to Walt Disney.

-- Old Media Are Evil: The press corps are not portrayed in a very flattering light.
+- Old Media Are Evil: The press corps is not portrayed in a very flattering light.

 - Other Stock Phrases: The book actually popularized the terms "screw the pooch" and "pushing the envelope" in pop culture.

 - Out of the Inferno: Yeager, after crashing the F-104."Is that a man?"

 "Yeah, you damn right it is!”

-- Paparazzi: You'll notice an insect/rattlesnake noise whenever reporters appear - this is intentional because the reporters acting like this.
+- Paparazzi: You'll notice a locust/rattlesnake noise whenever reporters appear - this is intentional because the reporters are acting like this.

 - Potty Emergency: "Gordo, I have to urinate," followed by a montage of fire hoses, coffee pouring, water coolers, etc., after which Shepard declares, through painfully clenched teeth, "Request permission to relieve bladder."Louise Shepard: Alan must have had four cups of coffee before going to work today.